HMdb.org THE HISTORICAL

 Erected by National Park Service.

 Location.
 30° 26.207′ N, 81° 26.298′ W. Marker is near Jacksonville, Florida, in Duval County.
-Marker is on Palmetto Avenue 2.1 miles north of Fort George Road, on the left when traveling north.
-Click for map.
+It is on Fort George Island.
+Marker is on Palmetto Avenue, 2.1 miles north of Fort George Road, on the left when traveling north.
 This historical marker is located in a national park.
 The historical marker is in a very remote area that is reached by traveling a considerable distance on an unpaved dirt road.
-To get there one must turn north, off of the Florida State Route 1A (Heckscher Road), onto Fort George Road, and then traveling about 0.6 miles to the intersection of Fort George Road and Palmetto Avenue, were you turn north on Palmetto Avenue and travel to the end of this road to reach the historical marker.
-The turn-off from state route 1A can be identified by the "Kingsley Plantation, Fort George Island Visitor Center" sign that is situated right at the turnoff point.
-Marker is in this post office area: Jacksonville FL 32226, United States of America.
+To get there one must turn north, off of the Florida State Route 1A (Heckscher Road), onto Fort George Road, and then traveling about 0.6 miles to the intersection of Fort George Road and Palmetto Avenue, were you turn north on Palmetto Avenue and travel to the end of this road

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-African Identity (within shouting distance of this marker); a different marker also named African Identity (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); Slaves Cabins (about 700 feet away, in a direct line).
-Click for a list of all markers in Jacksonville.
+African Identity (within shouting distance of this marker); a different marker also named African Identity (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); a different marker also named Slave Cabins (within shouting distance of this marker); Slaves Cabins (about 700 feet away, measured in a direct line).
+Touch for a list and map of all markers in Jacksonville.

 Also see . . .